martinacioffi/Agricultural_SmartContract/src/bot/README.md

 #### Prerequisites

 In order to build and deploy this chatbot on your local machine, you will need Python 3.6 and a Google account.
-Also, since DialogFlow does not work on localhost, you will need Ngrok (which can be downloaded and installed [here](https://ngrok.com/download)) or a similar tunnelling proxy.
+Also, since DialogFlow does not work on localhost, you will need Ngrok (which can be downloaded and installed [here](https://ngrok.com/download)) or a similar tunnelling proxy in order to use webhooks.

 #### Installing